molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, SC2:49:02:</span> No, I mean I started that at some point.
 You develop certain spiritual practices that keep you rooted to the ground, and I believe reading psalms and proverbs out loud is a really good practice.
 But proverbs, they're short, they're full of wisdom, and [Proverb 16](https://www.bible.com/bible/116/PRO.16.NLT) I think is my favorite.
 If I had to, like, give my sons and daughters advice, I would say "go study Proverb 16 and you'll probably succeed at the rest of your life".
 If all you read was Proverb 16.

 <span class="transcript-speaker">Unidentified, SC2:49:43:</span> Is this fucking idiot still rambling on about nothing?
 When is he going to apologize for getting everyone's data leaked with his shit [opsec](https://en.wikipedia.org/wiki/Operations_security)?

+<span class="transcript-speaker">Monster:</span> MLN...
+I want to hear from MLN. <span class="transcript-note">[crosstalk]</span>

-His fucking stupid company.
+<span class="transcript-speaker">Unidentified 1:</span> His fucking stupid company.
 He can't even keep his own stream from getting hacked like five times in front of my face right here.
+What a fucking loser.

+<span class="transcript-speaker">Rauhauser:</span> Who is this person who needs to be muted?

+<span class="transcript-speaker">Monster:</span> Yeah, yeah.
+Go easy on the f-bomb.

-What a fucking loser. <span class="transcript-note">[seems to be hearing Monster speaking; in the recording I have, this unidentified person is the only audio for this portion]</span> Yo, I'll go easy on your asshole. <span class="transcript-note">[pause]</span> Shut the fuck up old man.
-You should be bending over for everyone in this call right now, and begging forgiveness. <span class="transcript-note">[long pause]</span> There's a lot less than you knew, I think.
+<span class="transcript-speaker">Unidentified 1, SC2:50:07:</span> Yo, I'll go easy on your asshole.
+Shut the fuck up old man.
+You should be bending over for everyone in this call right now, and begging forgiveness.

+<span class="transcript-speaker">Monster:</span> Why is this?

+<span class="transcript-speaker">Unidentified 2:</span> Cam up, fatty.

+<span class="transcript-speaker">Unidentified 3:</span> Listen, if I could cam up as a dysfunctional autist, you could probably cam up too, my good sir.

+<span class="transcript-speaker">Monster:</span> That's funny.
+That's funny.
+Well, I guess the guy who runs his mouth... maybe he's not attractive, I don't know.

+<span class="transcript-speaker">Unidentified 2:</span> Nah, he's fat as fuck.

+<span class="transcript-speaker">Monster:</span> Maybe he has a good singing voice, though.
+He has kind of like a baritone.

+<span class="transcript-speaker">Jackson:</span> That's not very God-like.
+What happened to turning the other cheek?
+Just gotta let it slide, you know.

+<span class="transcript-speaker">Monster:</span> Well I was going to say, I think there's inner divinity in everyone.
+So to the point that...

+<span class="transcript-speaker">Jackson:</span> I've got a lot of inner divinity.
+Ton of it.
+I want to share it with the world.

+<span class="transcript-speaker">Unidentified 1:</span> There's a lot less in you, I think.
 Otherwise you would've been able to prevent this.
 You would've fucking hired someone who knew how to code.

-<span class="transcript-speaker">L:</span> Hasn't even [Experian](https://en.wikipedia.org/wiki/Experian) been hacked?
+<span class="transcript-speaker">L, SC2:51:24:</span> Hasn't even [Experian](https://en.wikipedia.org/wiki/Experian) been hacked?
 Isn't that one of the big three major credit card companies?
 Don't they have the money?
 What kind of standards are you applying to this man and why are you choosing it on him instead of everyone else?
-What the hell is this stick up your ass? <span class="transcript-note">[apparently hearing someone else]</span> Oh but no, you don't want to talk to me.
-You want to talk to people who aren't good at replying back. <span class="transcript-note">[pause]</span> What about your sins? <span class="transcript-note">[long pause]</span>
+What the hell is this stick up your ass? <span class="transcript-note">[pause]</span> Oh but no, you don't want to talk to me.
+You want to talk to people who aren't good at replying back.

+<span class="transcript-speaker">High Fidelity, SC2:51:41:</span> You want me to talk to you bro?
+I'll talk to you.
+The fact of the matter is he is hosting websites, some of whom are run by federal agents that are mindfucking people into violence.

+<span class="transcript-speaker">L:</span> What about your sins?

+<span class="transcript-speaker">Monster, SC2:51:53:</span> Well, actually, I think...

+<span class="transcript-speaker">High Fidelity:</span> That is the sad fact of the matter.

+<span class="transcript-speaker">Unidentified:</span> So you are accusing him of colluding with Feds.
+That is a big claim, sir.

+<span class="transcript-speaker">High Fidelity:</span> I'm not accusing him of that at all.
+I'm saying we'll probably find out that there are federal officials inside some of those records.
+I'm not saying Rob knew, <span class="transcript-note">[crosstalk]</span> that would be rude.
+I don't know Rob.

+<span class="transcript-speaker">L, SC2:52:20:</span> Treat it like a courtroom.
+Treat it like a courtroom.
+Come in and present your evidence.
+Come in and present your evidence and then, you know, respectfully.
+Ask him questions, find out what happened.

+<span class="transcript-speaker">High Fidelity:</span> There's a 180 gig torrent out there, bro.
+Go download... <span class="transcript-note">[crosstalk, unintelligible]</span>

+<span class="transcript-speaker">Jackson:</span> There's a lot of evidence out there, man.

+<span class="transcript-speaker">L, SC2:52:29:</span> But when your first decision is to come out with a warlike voice and just namecall, well, I mean, you're not going to win anything that way.

+<span class="transcript-speaker">High Fidelity:</span> I talk like this all the time, bro.

+<span class="transcript-speaker">L:</span> It's unintelligible.
+It's incomprehensible.
+The words you speak are noise.

+<span class="transcript-speaker">High Fidelity:</span> The words I speak are noise?
+Excuse me?

+<span class="transcript-speaker">L, SC2:52:52:</span> I mean, why do you think there's a big barrier between heaven and down here?
+Like, for real dude.
+I have my fucking free will to not have to hear this kind of crap when I'm in heaven.

+<span class="transcript-speaker">High Fidelity:</span> Why are you blowing up... <span class="transcript-note">[crosstalk, unintelligible]</span> ...not listening to other people's point of view?

+<span class="transcript-speaker">Rauhauser:</span> I agree, this... this...

-<span class="transcript-note">[audio resumes properly]</span>
+<span class="transcript-note">[crosstalk]</span>

+<span class="transcript-speaker">Rauhauser:</span> It's really sort of a beta male attitude, you know?
+No picture, and a big speech... when this is a more enlightened discussion than one might have expected initially in the <span class="transcript-note">[unintelligible]</span> I received to it.
+And yeah, I think it's just inappropriate.
+You can go see that crap on Twitter.
+And it'll boost, that'll get attention there, go ahead and do it man.
+And don't waste our time.

+<span class="transcript-note">[Jitsi drops]</span>

-<span class="transcript-speaker">Monster:</span> ...we have most of our hosting capacity in physical infrastructure that we no longer... yeah, you know...
+<span class="transcript-speaker">Monster, SC2:54:28:</span> ...we run our own CDN and DDoS mitigation and we have most of our hosting capacity in physical infrastructure that we no longer... yeah, you know...
 [AWS](https://en.wikipedia.org/wiki/Amazon_Web_Services) doesn't host Epik.com.
-Maybe a [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) node. <span class="transcript-note">[unintelligible]</span> We are not using them as the primary host.
-We do run [anycast](https://en.wikipedia.org/wiki/Anycast) DNS.
+Maybe a [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) node that we still use there as a part of our [anycast](https://en.wikipedia.org/wiki/Anycast), but no, we are not using them as a primary host.
+We do run anycast DNS.
 Gosh guys.
 What else?
 Thursday night, man.
 What are you guys doing on Friday?

-<span class="transcript-speaker">Unidentified:</span> Hacking.
+<span class="transcript-speaker">Jackson:</span> Hacking.

 <span class="transcript-speaker">Monster:</span> Hacking.
 Yeah.